-6. Compliance and Enforcement
+5. Compliance and Enforcement

 Having environmental laws that protect public health and the environment does not guarantee everyone will comply.
-These laws generally require those who are regulated (e.g., industries) to obtain permits that include site-specific limits on pollution releases, to monitor their performance, and-in some cases-to report on permit violations and adverse effects.
-The laws give EPA the authority to collect environmental samples, conduct inspections, and enforce against violators.
+These laws generally require those regulated (e.g. industries) to get permits that include site-specific limits on pollution releases, to monitor their performance, and in some cases, to report on permit violations and adverse effects.
+The laws give EPA the authority to take environmental samples, conduct inspections, and enforce against violators.
 Federal environmental laws contain a range of actions to address violations, including notices of violation, monetary penalties, and even prison time for criminal violations.

-Verifying compliance and taking enforcement actions are necessary to ensure compliance with laws and regulations and reduction of threats to public health and the environment.
-Effective enforcement programs create a level playing field so those who comply are not at an economic disadvantage versus those who do not.
-These monitoring and enforcement programs serve as a deterrent to violations.
+Verifying compliance and taking enforcement actions are necessary to ensure reduction of threats to public health and the environment.
+Effective enforcement programs create a level playing field so those who comply are not at an economic disadvantage vs. those who do not.

 Most (but not all) environmental laws have provisions for EPA to delegate programs to states and Indian tribes that adopt adequate laws and have the authority, resources, and procedures to enforce them.
 EPA generally retains its authority to inspect and enforce, as a backup to these partners.
-The Federal role is to ensure the effectiveness of enforcement and compliance programs and policies on a national basis.

-This includes exercising oversight to ensure a level playing field across the nation.
 Since the 1970s, EPA has worked closely with states/tribes to delegate authority to those who wished to carry out environmental programs themselves.
-EPA has provided considerable federal grant money, technical assistance, and oversight to states and tribes so they could do so.
+EPA provided considerable federal grant money, technical assistance, training, and oversight to states and tribes so they could do so.